-Additionally, the bill modifies the calculation of the permanent fund dividend value by including provisions for payments to individuals eligible due to vacated or reversed convictions.
-The amendments to AS 43.23.025(a) now include references to the new eligibility criteria in the calculation process.
-Furthermore, a transition provision allows individuals whose convictions were dismissed or reversed before the bill's effective date to apply for the dividend within one year of the bill's enactment, despite the standard application deadline.
+The bill also modifies the calculation of the permanent fund dividend by including provisions for individuals eligible due to vacated or reversed convictions in the determination of the total amount available for dividend payments.
+This is reflected in the amendments to AS 43.23.025(a), which now includes references to the new eligibility criteria in the calculations.
+Furthermore, a transition provision allows individuals whose convictions were dismissed or reversed before the bill's effective date to apply for the dividend within one year of the bill's enactment.

 Statutes affected: